What is diabetes secondary to pancreatic diseases?

 How does cystic fibrosis affect the pancreas?

-After pancreatectomy will you always have diabetes?
+After a pancreatectomy will you always have diabetes?

 Why does hemochromatosis destroy the pancreas?